Raam Reddy

-Raam Reddy is an Indian film director, writer, and photographer celebrated for his award-winning debut feature film Thithi (2015).
+Raam Reddy is an Indian film director, writer, and photographer known for his debut feature film Thithi (2015).
 The film won the prestigious Golden Leopard in the "Filmmakers of the Present" category and the First Feature Award at the 68th Locarno International Film Festival.

 Early life

 After graduating from St. Stephen's College, Delhi, Raam Reddy went on to study Film Direction at Prague Film School.